charmbracelet/skate/README.md

 Skate is built on [charm/kv](https://github.com/charmbracelet/charm#charm-kv).
 If you’d like to build a tool that includes a user key value store, check it out.
+Skate has the same functionality as `charm kv`, but it uses a separate database.

 ## Feedback